-The bottom line: you’re going to have to work a little harder.
+Above all, you’re going to have to work a little harder.
 Processed foods are easy and super convenient.
-Unprocessed foods take a lot more work to make into a hot meal.
+However, unprocessed foods take a lot more work to make into a hot meal.

 Shop the perimeter of the grocery store.
 Most of the highly processed foods are stored there!
-Stick to the outside of the grocery store—that’s where you’ll find fruits and vegetables, meats, and dairy.
+Likewise, stick to the outside of the grocery store—that’s where you’ll find fruits and vegetables, meats, and dairy.

 Try adding some delicious heart-healthy foods to your diet: